-Depending on the device type, you can now either see it as a storage device in GNOME Files, set a volume for it in the Sound settings or other things.
+Depending on the device type, it will now be available in other applications, for example as a storage device in GNOME Files, or a sound device in playback applications.

 To connect to a paired Bluetooth device, select the device in the list.
 In the dialog that appears, turn the Connection switch on.
 You can send files to the connected device by using the Send Files button.
 If you are connected to a device such as a mobile phone, you can use it as a network device by activating the appropriate option.